matter-labs/hardhat-zksync/examples/deploy-example/README.md

 ## Configuration

 Plugin configuration is located in [`hardhat.config.ts`](./hardhat.config.ts).
-You should only change the zkSync network configuration.
+You should only change the ZKsync network configuration.

-`hardhat.config.ts` example with zkSync network configured with the name `zkSyncNetwork` and `ethNetwork` used as the underlying layer 1 network:
+`hardhat.config.ts` example with ZKsync network configured with the name `ZKsyncNetwork` and `ethNetwork` used as the underlying layer 1 network:
 ```ts
 import "@matterlabs/hardhat-zksync-deploy";
 import { HardhatUserConfig } from 'hardhat/types';